Kuqow/ethernaut-solutions-kuqow/README.md

-# Ethernaut solutions by xWhiteOuroboros
+# Ethernaut solutions by Kuqow
 This repository contains all my solutions to the different **Ethernaut CTF challenges** !

 Ethernaut is a Web3/Solidity based wargame meant to be played in the Ethereum Virtual Machine.
 Each level is a smart contract that needs to be 'hacked'.